SpiritTheD3v/DDoS-Tools-by-SpiritD3v/README.md

 Hello.
 This is some information about the DDoS tool.

+Credit to Dev7Knight for the website DDoS script.

 1st thing, is how to set it up.

 1. Run Installer.py.